Erik Colban: Late career

 In his late career, Colban held several important positions working both as an international bureaucrat and as a representative for the Norwegian government.

 From 1927 to 1930, Colban worked as the director of the disarmament section of the League – disarmament being, Colban though, among the most crucial issues in order to secure peace.
 On this issue, Colban faced increasing resistance from the Great Powers (in particular Britain and France).

 Chinese delegates speaking at the League of Nations session on the Manchurian Crisis, 1932.

 In 1930 Colban returned to the Foreign Service as envoy to Paris and Brussels and Luxembourg.
 He remained in touch, however, with the League of Nation environment and became the Norwegian delegate to the disarmament conference and to the League's annual sessions.
 Moreover, he was actively engaged in the Manchuria conflict.
 Colban left the League of Nations in 1934, when he was appointed as envoy to London (Ambassador from 1942).

 Erik Colban, now an experienced diplomat, belonged to the traditional school of diplomats used to act only on instruction from the government.
 Following the German invasion of Norway, 9 April 1940, Colban was cut off from communication with the government.
 Not receiving instructions, Colban was accused of inaction, especially in relation to orders to the merchant fleet.
 Later, Colban would be involved in setting up the Norwegian Shipping and Trade Mission (Nortraship), a crucial contribution to the Allied War effort.

 The Norwegian exile-government had much use of Colban's language skills and diplomatic know-how.
 In 1941 Colban headed the committee drafting the Norwegian-British military agreement, and it was not least thanks to his efforts that Norway reached a very favourable settlement with Britain in 1943.
 Towards the end of the war, Colban influenced the Norwegian government's decision to support a United Nations dominated by the great powers, and he was appointed the Norwegian delegate to the UN's first general assembly in 1945.
-In 1943, he became a member of the United Nation's War Crimes Commission and the inter-allied committee that set up the International Court of Justice in The Hague.
+In 1943, he became a member of the United Nations' War Crimes Commission and the inter-allied committee that set up the International Court of Justice in The Hague.

 After his retirement as ambassador in 1946, Colban was still a part of diplomatic life.
-From 1946-47 he was chairman of the Norwegian delegation for the preparation of a broad international UN conference on trade and administration.
+From 1946 to 1947 he was chairman of the Norwegian delegation for the preparation of a broad international UN conference on trade and administration.
 He was also the Norwegian delegate to the Havana Conference during 1947–48.
 As a final point in his career from 1948 to 1950 Colban became the personal representative for the UN secretary general Trygve Lie, in the negotiations between India and Pakistan concerning Kashmir.
 In 1952 Colban published his autobiography Fifty Years (Femti Aar).